Australian families of eruption victims attend Whakaari memorial

 Family members included those of Zoe Hoskings and Gavin Dallow.
 These families brought with them photos of their deceased loved ones.

-The event was also attended by representatives of New Zealand Police, New Zealand Army and first responders from emergency services, many of whom were involved in the rescue and treatment of those injured.
+The event was also attended by representatives of the police, the Army and first responders from emergency services, many of whom were involved in the rescue and treatment of those injured.

 It was the second of the official ceremonies to be held in Whakatāne yesterday, organised by Te Rūnanga o Ngāti Awa in conjunction with the council.